YugabyteDB-Samples/yugabyte-simple-python-app/README.md

 This application connects to your YugabyteDB instance via the [Python psycopg2 driver](https://docs.yugabyte.com/latest/reference/drivers/ysql-client-drivers/#psycopg2) and performs basic SQL operations.
 The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
-If you use a different type of deployment, then update the `sample-app.go` file with proper connection parameters.
+If you use a different type of deployment, then update the `sample-app.py` file with proper connection parameters.

 ## Prerequisite
 * Python 3.6 or later